-Sometimes it is difficult to determine if the relationship between earned income and the loss of Family Independence Program or Section 1931 Medical Assistance eligibility is present.
+Sometimes it is difficult to determine if the relationship between earned income and the loss of cash assistance or Section 1931 Medical Assistance eligibility is present.
 Follow the steps below to determine if a change in earned income had a causative effect.